hapax/hapax.github.io/assets/chuzenji.md

 restore the Library of Alexandria; no judicious separation of scales will raise the dead.
 Loss is loss is loss.
-That we are so wholly creatures of the god of ruin is not comfort.
+That we are so wholly creatures of the god of ruin is not a comfort.
 Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and